ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_concepts.rst

-.. _RHV_concepts:
+.. _oVirt_concepts:

 ***************************
-Ansible for RHV Concepts
+Ansible for oVirt Concepts
 ***************************

-These concepts are common to all uses of Ansible, including RHV automation.
+These concepts are common to all uses of Ansible, including oVirt automation.
-You need to understand them to use Ansible for RHV automation.
+You need to understand them to use Ansible for oVirt automation.
 This basic introduction provides the background you need to follow the examples in this guide.